Science Fiction Writer

 If I want to make a note to myself, WordStar lets me simply type it in my document.
 WordStar will not print a line beginning with double periods, like so:

-.. check the length of Jupiter's year
+.. check date of birth

 However, there's no way I can miss such a comment when I re-edit the document.
 Until recently, WordPerfect didn't allow that again, it tripped on the typewritten-page metaphor: if you put something in the document, it assumes you must want it in the final printout.
 (Hidden comments, another feature provided by both WordStar and WordPerfect, don't provide this same functionality, although they do have their uses.)